rtous/drcav/mongodb/README.md

 	> db.photos.createIndex( { location: "2dsphere" } )

+*NOTE: For simple euclidean coordinate pairs use the 2d index.
+For more sophisticated GeoJSON objects or for a Earth-like sphere geometry (WGS 84) use 2dsphere.*

 Now you can find documents that are at least 1000 meters from and at most 5000 meters from the specified point:

 	> db.photos.find(